 A biotechnology firm that’s working on world-changing, innovative research and development needs an accounting plan designed for this highly-specified industry.
 Complex transactions are the norm in this industry.
 Things like licensee agreements, research agreements, development arrangements and share-based payments are common.
-Most biotech firms can benefit immensely from bringing in a biotechnology financial advisor to help formulate an accounting strategy that accounts for all of these moving parts.
-Let’s look at some of the specific areas to consider when building a comprehensive plan for biotechnology bioprocessing and business management.
+Most biotech firms can benefit immensely from bringing in a biotechnology financial advisor to help formulate a biotech accounting strategy that accounts for all of these moving parts.
+Let’s look at some of the specific areas to consider in accounting for biotech companies

 Revenue recognition is a topic with which every biotechnology CPA is familiar.
 Biotech firms must comply with strict standards regarding revenue generated from customer contracts.
 Consistent, accountable documentation is essential in these cases.

 Another factor that biotech firms encounter is frequent consolidation.
 This is an accounting issue that’s pretty unique to the biotech world, as firms are continually entering into arrangements to share research, development data and intellectual property.
-All of this movement of ownership and assets may need to be addressed through biotechnology tax planning and bookkeeping.
+All of this movement of ownership and assets may need to be addressed through biotech accounting, tax planning and bookkeeping.
 It’s possible that using flexible, cloud-based software could help to streamline the processes behind tracking and monitoring these changes.

 The Roles of Forecasting & Accounting For Biotech Companies

 Because biotechnology is often a project-based industry, accounting tends to emphasize forecasting and budgeting.
 It may be necessary for some firms to have accurate predictions in place to keep projects moving along.
 As a result, biotechnology bookkeeping accounting may need to focus on creating very reliable, timely cash-flow management.
 Cash-flow allocation may also be an essential aspect of biotechnology accounting because unnecessarily holding on to capital could hinder projects.
 Conversely, depleting cash reserves before securing the next round of funding could be devastating.

-Some Considerations for Biotechnology Bioprocessing and Business Management
+Some Considerations for Biotech Accounting and Business Management